What is ESG Investing?

 How are ESG criteria applied?

-Performance is comparable to traditional funds
+Performance can exceed traditional funds

 The ESG style of investing is growing in popularity